Last Updated on October 10, 2024 by Prissila Murillo

 1. Vegetables and fruit:

-Vegetables are low in calories and high in vitamins, minerals and filling fiber.
+Vegetables are low in calories and high in vitamins, minerals, and filling fiber.
 Most dietary guidelines recommend at least five servings per day.
 Another study published in Nutrients showed that higher consumption of fruits and vegetables was linked to lower body mass index (BMI).
 (5)

 2. Plant protein:

 It is important, especially for weight loss and workout recovery, to consume enough protein while following a vegetarian diet.
-Since most plant proteins lack a complete spectrum of amino acids, or protein building blocks, it is important to consume a variety of proteins (plant-based or otherwise).
-Foods like dairy, eggs, legumes, seitan, tofu, tempeh are all good sources.
+Since most plant proteins lack a complete spectrum of amino acids or protein building blocks, it is important to consume a variety of proteins (plant-based or otherwise).
+Foods like dairy, eggs, legumes, seitan, tofu, and tempeh are all good sources.

 3. Whole grains:

 Consuming sufficient whole grains on a vegetarian diet is important for keeping energy levels in check.
 Whole grains are a good source of fiber and certain B vitamins.
 B vitamins are important for energy production and metabolism.
 Opt for fortified grains to help meet your iron and B12 needs.
-Examples of whole grain foods are oatmeal, brown rice and quinoa.
+Examples of whole-grain foods are oatmeal, brown rice, and quinoa.

 4. Nuts, seeds and healthy oils:

-Good fats are essential to a healthy diet, but it is important not to overdo them when trying to lose weight since fat is the most energy dense macronutrient.
+Good fats are essential to a healthy diet, but it is important not to overdo them when trying to lose weight since fat is the most energy-dense macronutrient.
 Keep oil serving sizes to a few teaspoons and nuts and seeds to one ounce each.

 Breakfast: